woojoo666/Class/README.md

 `Class` is a class itself, so this is actually making a subclass of `Class`.
-You can do this with any class by replacing `Class`, eg.
+You can do this with any superclass, eg.

 	var subClass = baseClass.extend({subclass-prototype});